ftoralesacosta/eJet_sPHENIX_NTupilizer/README.md

 # Getting Started

 This code generates the Jet Energy Scale (JES) correction factor, as well as parametrizes the Jet Energy Resolution (JER).
 The code that does this is in the JES directory.
 The code needs to be compiled, but is compiled separatly from Fun4All, and simply needs ROOT installed.
+All that needs to be done is to point it at the correct NTuple.
+The following is only required is you want make your own MonteCarlo prodction.

-This code used for fun4all is adapted from https://github.com/sPHENIX-Collaboration/macros, and works on TTrees made from https://github.com/sPHENIX-Collaboration/tutorials/tree/master/myjetanalysis
+The code used for fun4all is adapted from https://github.com/sPHENIX-Collaboration/macros, and works on TTrees made from https://github.com/sPHENIX-Collaboration/tutorials/tree/master/myjetanalysis

 The myjetanalysis code needs to built and installed with Fun4All, as outlined here: https://wiki.bnl.gov/sPHENIX/index.php/Example_of_using_DST_nodes